richie/capistrano-s3-copy/README.md

 package in S3 for the purposes of auto-scaling.

-This gem use Capistrano's own code to package the tarball, but instead of deploying it to each machine, we deploy it to a configured S3 bucket (using s3cmd provided by the rahugo-s3sync gem https://github.com/frahugo/s3sync), then deploy it from there to the known nodes from the capistrano script.
+This gem use Capistrano's own code to package the tarball, but instead of deploying it to each machine, we deploy it to a configured S3 bucket (using s3cmd provided by the https://github.com/s3tools/s3cmd), then deploy it from there to the known nodes from the capistrano script.

 ## Installation